 · Applying lubricant

-How to stop steel toe boots from hurting?
-With all the measures above, there’s also a way on it.
+How do stop steel toe boots from hurting?
+With all the measures above, there’s also a way to it.
 Rubbing any kind of lubricant, especially petroleum jelly, can work wonders.
-The jelly can act as a dense layer for the big and small toe and save it from hurting.
+The jelly can act as a dense layer for the big and small toes and save it from hurting.
 With that, it also prevents your toes and feet from bruises and calluses.
 You can also couple it with band-aids to add an additional layer of safety.